-Fans Think Jill Duggar Is Wearing A Swimsuit In Derick Dillard’s Latest Instagram Photo
+Fans Think Jill Duggar Is Wearing A Swimsuit In Derick Dillard’s Latest Family Instagram Photo

 “Good to see Jill in a regular swimsuit,” another remarked.

-As you can see, the only portion of the Duggar daughter’s dark blue swimwear that is visible is the sleeves and the neckline.
+As you can see, the only portion of the Duggar daughter’s dark blue swimwear that is visible are the sleeves and the neckline.
 While many fans assumed that she was wearing a one-piece swimsuit, others suggested that she was swimming in her clothing.
 One commenter on the Counting On Reddit page remarked that Jill’s clingy top “kind of looks like a cotton t-shirt with the sleeves rolled up and tucked.”

 Even if Jill Duggar is simply wearing a tank top or a T-shirt with the sleeves rolled up to completely bare her shoulders, some fans observed that her choice in swimwear is still more revealing than the Wholesome Wear bathing suits that she wore growing up.